 Kitting out your holiday home ready for the summer

 We all have a certain level of excellence that we expect when heading on our vacations, particularly if we’ve chosen to rent a property for the duration of our travels.
 Consider the type of things we anticipate being there for us to use, the home comforts that give a place that added elusive, pleasing quality, and the essentials that are simply unacceptable to be without.
-For this reason it is so, so important to think like a tourist when it comes to furnishing your own holiday home.
+For this reason, it’s so important to think like a tourist when it comes to furnishing your own holiday home.

 Making a good first impression

 The old adage that you never get a second chance to make a first impression has never been truer than in the world of vacation rentals.
 From your property’s exterior and the fluffiness of your pillows to the added extras that you’ve taken the time to include, or have forgotten entirely, you can be sure that customers will be scrutinizing every inch of their holiday home as soon as they arrive.
 It is essential to make that good impression initially so that customers recommend you, and decide to come back year after year; potential customers need to be impressed too, so aim to amaze everyone without anybody ever needing to ask.